Student Visa Attendance and Engagement

 Second Checkpoint (Study location web form submission): 05/06/25 > 07/07/25

-An online web form will be made available for you to complete and confirm your primary study location for the Summer.
-This form will be made available from 5th June and must be submitted by 7th July, even if you plan to remain in Manchester.
-A link to the form will be posted here once the submission window opens.
+You also need to confirm your primary study location for the Summer.
+An online form will be available for you to complete from 5th June and must be submitted by 7th July, even if you plan to remain in Manchester.

-If you move somewhere that is more than a reasonable commutable distance away from Manchester, The Student Immigration Team will notify UKVI of this change.
+If you choose to leave the country or move somewhere in the UK that is more than a reasonable commutable distance away from Manchester, The Student Immigration Team will notify UKVI of this change.
 This report will not impact your Student visa status or eligibility for the Graduate route.

 Important: Completion of the webform does not represent authorisation for you to study outside the UK.
 Travel arrangements away from campus must still be authorised by your supervisor/school before you complete the webform.

-You will need to check in again at the hub specified to you by your school or the front desk of the Main Library between 25th August and 5th September to confirm you are still in the UK for the submission of your dissertation.
+You will need to check in again at the hub specified to you by your school or the Main Library/Alan Gilbert Learning Commons* between Tuesday 26th August and Friday 5th September to confirm you are still in the UK for the submission of your dissertation.

 Early Submissions: You will still need to physically attend the final check-in even if you submit your dissertation earlier in August.
 If you submit your final assessment before August, you will be considered to have completed your studies early.
 In this case, we are required to notify UKVI and withdraw sponsorship for your Student visa.
 You should only submit your final assessment early if you plan to leave and complete outside the UK and are willing to give up both your Student visa and eligibility for the Graduate route.